Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 ```

 I recently upgraded from my cheap and finicky [Monoprice 3D printer](../../3d_printer_mpms2.md) to an expensive and versatile
 one (it WAS the latest and greatest [for a few weeks 😭](https://snapmaker.com/snapmaker-artisan)).
-After using it for a few
+After using it a few
 times I already got the modding itch.

 This project was inspired by [Tech Centric's video post](https://www.youtube.com/watch?v=-lo55eJFlio).
 I took care of some